-Note: During peak seasons, TERRAZZCO lead times for poured in place terrazzo materials is approximately 2 to 4 weeks.
-For precast terrazzo products including tile, lead times is approximately 10-14 weeks (depending on the order size) after samples are approved and 50% deposit made.
+Note: During peak seasons, TERRAZZCO lead times for poured-in-place terrazzo materials is approximately 2 to 4 weeks.

 Durability is one of the key characteristics of terrazzo making it ideal for high traffic settings.
 However, the lifespan for terrazzo tiles is vastly shorter than a poured in place epoxy terrazzo floor.
 You can expect terrazzo tiles to last 10 to 15 years.
 For poured in place terrazzo, the lifespan exceeds more than 40 years even lasting as long as 100 years.

 Epoxy terrazzo can be applied with flexible membranes and moisture mitigation systems to eliminate cracking and moisture issues.
 As a seamless surface, epoxy terrazzo has great impact resistance.
 TERRAZZCO’s EZPour Epoxy has high performing qualities with a tensile strength of 9,590psi, a compressive strength of 13,260psi, and flexural strength of 4,100psi.